fluxcd/flux2/docs/proposals/go-git-providers.md

 // Organization represents an (top-level- or sub-) organization type Organization struct {
 	// OrganizationInfo provides the required fields
-	// (Provider, Domain, Organization and SubOrganizations) required for being an OrganizationRef OrganizationInfo `json:",inline"`
+	// (Domain, Organization and SubOrganizations) required for being an OrganizationRef OrganizationInfo `json:",inline"`
 	// InternalHolder implements the InternalGetter interface
 	InternalHolder `json:",inline"`